 While it is true that infection numbers are generally trending downward in many places, healthcare professionals are still encouraging us to be mindful of our health and safety, as well as that of those around us.
 Visitors are advised to continue to practice frequent hand washing, to avoid touching their faces, and to wear a mask when out and about.
 So please make sure to bring fresh masks with you, hand sanitizer, and to maintain the advised six feet of space between yourself and others not in your household.
 Most importantly, refrain from traveling when and if you’re feeling sick—this will limit the spread of germs of any kind.

-Please note: As of June 18, 2020, it is required by the State of California and strongly recommended in Nevada that everybody wear a face mask while in public.
+Please note: It is currently required by the States of California and Nevada that everybody wear a face mask while in public.

 Bring Your Patience, Respect, and